n-hunt/n-hunt.github.io/_posts/2025-05-29-mse-bv-decomp.md

 \end{split}
 $$

-Therefore let's re-write the expectation using our variables:
+And then re-write the expectation using our new variables:

 $$
 \begin{split}